How to Use Ripe Bananas: Healthy Ripe Bananas Recipes You Can Try at Home!

 50g of chopped pecans plus more for decoration (optional)

-Preheat your oven to 190°C/170°F. Put paper liners in a 12-hole muffin tray.
-Combine the flour, baking powder, bicarbonate of soda, caster sugar, and a generous amount of salt in a sieve.
-Melted butter, vanilla extract, eggs, buttermilk, and mashed bananas should all be combined in a different bowl.
+Looking for ripe bananas recipes?
+Follow these steps to discover how to use ripe bananas in a delightful muffin recipe.
+Preheat your oven to 190°C/170°F. Arrange paper liners in a 12-hole muffin tray.
+In a sieve, mix the flour, baking powder, bicarbonate of soda, caster sugar, and a generous pinch of salt.
+In another bowl, combine melted butter, vanilla extract, eggs, buttermilk, and mashed ripe bananas.

 Banana Foster Pancakes